vvmc/vvmc.github.io/pages/mydoc/mydoc_maintain_commission_definition.md

 Security: *Commission Definition: Manage* domain in the Organizations and Roles functional area.

 ### Context
 Commissions help your organization accomplish specialized goals.
-We enable you to organize these people for important decision making and easily record details of their meetings.
-The **Maintain Commission Definition** task enables you to create new commissions and update existing commissions.
+You can organize these people for important decision making and easily record details of their meetings.
+The **Maintain Commission Definition** task helps you to create new commissions and update existing commissions.

 ### Steps
 1. Access the **Maintain Commission Definition** task.